karnov/developer-training/02_ruby_installation/README.md

-# Ruby, RVM, Gemsets and Bundler/Gemfiles
+# Ruby installation and versions management

 ## Ruby and RVM